 David Harrison is the Director of Safety at NATS.
 While talking about the initiative, he said the increasing popularity of commercial drone operations and the growing number of drone-related incidents “makes it essential that we take steps now to help make this happen, and this new partnership will get the U.K.’s unmanned traffic industry off to a safe, flying start.”

 Drones offer huge potential benefits to public services and the economy, with a growing number of organizations looking to increase their use of drones in their everyday operations, from online retailers through to emergency services.
 However, reports of incidents involving drones flying dangerously close to manned aircraft is on the rise, with drone incidents now accounting for more than half of all airprox reports received by NATS. – National Air Traffic Services

 Their work, expected to be completed by early 2019, will offer full integration with the existing air traffic control operation involving manned aircraft.
 In case of commercial drones, NATS allow only the low-level airspace, making it sure that the airspace given over to commercial drones is properly monitored and organized.
-They want to be really strict and punctual to avoid near misses and collisions among the unmanned aerial vehicle even with manned aircraft.
+They want to be strict and punctual to avoid near misses and collisions among unmanned aerial vehicles even with manned aircraft.
 Providing a communication channel, allowing the air traffic controllers to contact drone operators as quickly as possible, is their top priority.